snowyu/mtmake-osx/README.md

 ### Dependencies

-Install with [Homebrew](http://brew.sh/) ("brew install"): cmake, freetype, gettext, hiredis, irrlicht, jpeg, leveldb, libogg, libvorbis, luajit
+Install these pacakges with [Homebrew](http://brew.sh/) ("brew install"): cmake, freetype, gettext, hiredis, irrlicht, jpeg, leveldb, libogg, libvorbis, luajit

 (snappy and libpng will get installed by brew automatically too.)

+You need Xcode 5 and the Xcode Command Line Tools.
+You should get prompted for installation of the latter if you run the build script for the first time.
+Alternatively, start Xcode, go to Xcode->Preferences->Downloads and install a component named "Command Line Tools".

+You will also have to install [XQuartz](http://xquartz.macosforge.org/) for X11 support.

+If git is not installed, you can get it via Homebrew too: "brew install git"

 Note that for compatbility with older CPUs (like Core 2) it is necessary to install dependencies from bottles, because those are automatically compiled by Homebrew to work on all CPUs supported by OS X Mavericks.

-You also need Xcode 5 and the Xcode Command Line Tools.
-(You should get prompted for installation of the latter if you run the build script for the first time.)

-(Optionally you can install XQuartz for X11 support.)

 ### Playing the game